Individual coverage HRAs (ICHRA) and Medicare

 Which Medicare parts can ICHRA reimburse?

-To be eligible for an ICHRA, an employee who qualifies for Medicare must have coverage under both Part A and Part B or opt for Part C. Having only Part B does not meet the criteria for minimum essential coverage (MEC).
+To be eligible for an ICHRA, an employee who qualifies for Medicare must have coverage under both Parts A and B, or opt for Part C. Having only Part B does not meet the criteria for minimum essential coverage (MEC).

-Employers can use ICHRAs to reimburse costs for Medicare premiums and supplemental health insurance (Medigap), in addition to various medical care expenses.
-This includes reimbursements for premiums associated with Parts A, B, C, D, and Medigap policies.
+Employers can use ICHRAs to reimburse costs for Medicare health plan premiums and Medigap (supplemental) policies, in addition to various medical care expenses.
+This includes reimbursements for premiums associated with Medicare Parts A, B, C, D, and Medigap plans.

 How does Medicare work with QSEHRA?

-While the ICHRA works for organizations of all sizes, the qualified small employer HRA (QESHRA) is for organizations with fewer than 50 full-time equivalent employees (FTEs) that don’t offer a group plan.
+While the ICHRA works for small, midsize, and large employers, the qualified small employer HRA (QESHRA) is only for organizations with fewer than 50 full-time equivalent employees (FTEs) that don't offer a group plan.
 Like the ICHRA, Medicare beneficiaries can use their QSEHRA allowance to cover eligible medical costs, including individual health insurance premiums.

 Read our article to learn which Medicare plans work with the QSEHRA and under what conditions.

-If you want to offer hassle-free health benefits, PeopleKeep can help!
+If you want to offer hassle-free health benefits, PeopleKeep by Remodel Health can help!
 With our ICHRA administration platform, you can provide personalized health benefits to your diverse team in just minutes each month.

 We ease the administrative burden of offering an ICHRA by: